-To sum things up, Leray developed his notion of "faisceau" in order to get a long exact cohomology sequence associated to a continuous map between topological spaces π : $E \rightarrow E'$, at least when the map is a fibration.
-He drew on two tools developed by Steenrod in the early 1940s, namely the long exact homotopy sequence associated to a fibre bundle (Hurewicz and Steenrod 1941), and the notion of cohomology with local coefficients (Steenrod 1943).
-The latter had been introduced in Steenrod's 1942 Topological Methods for the Construction of Tensor Functions (Steenrod 1942), in which Steenrod defined the general notion of a tensor bundle101, then studied the existence problem for continuous sections in terms of characteristic classes (as Stiefel (Stiefel 1935) and Whitney (Whitney 1935) had done before102).
-The problem is that, to define these characteristic classes associated to a fibre bundle, the standard (co)homology theories would not usually do.
+spaces $\pi: E \to E'$ , at least when the map is a fibration.
+He drew on two tools developed by Steenrod in the early 1940s, namely the long exact homotopy sequence associated with a fibre bundle (Hurewicz and Steenrod 1941), and the notion of cohomology with local coefficients (Steenrod 1943).
+The latter had been introduced in Steenrod's 1942 Topological Methods for the Construction of Tensor Functions (Steenrod 1942), in which Steenrod defined the general notion of a tensor bundle, 101 then studied the existence problem for continuous sections in terms of characteristic classes (as Stiefel (1935) and Whitney (1935) had done before).
+The problem is that, to define these characteristic classes associated with a fibre bundle, the standard (co)homology theories would not usually do.
 The reason is the following: the chains are defined as formal combinations of simplices with coefficients in the homotopy groups of the fibres.
-On a simplex, the bundle is trivial so a generic fibre can be used, but there is no natural way to identify the fibres throughout the whole base manifold, thus the coefficients that appear in the cycle sums belong to different groups; these groups are isomorphic, since all

-100 "Théorème 8.2.
-Soit E localement compact, réunion de deux sous-ensembles ouverts U_1 et U_2 , d'intersection V. Le sous-groupe $\Gamma^{r}(E)$ formé des éléments dont la trace dans $\Gamma^{r}(U_1)$ et la trace dans $\Gamma^{r}(U_2)$ sont nulles, est isomorphe au quotient de $\Gamma^{r+1}(V)$ par le sous-groupe engendré par les traces (dans $\Gamma^{r+1}(V)$) des éléments de $\Gamma^{r+1}(U_1)$ et de $\Gamma^{r+1}(U_2)$."
-(Cartan 1945: 10) 101 As well as that of subbundle of a vector fibre-bundle, as in the case of unit-sphere bundles on a riemannian fibres are homeomorphic, but not naturally isomorphic, so this homology theory does not boil down to the standard one, in which there is only one group of coefficients (Steenrod 1942: 122).
-Fortunately, there is a natural group morphism between the group associated to a simplex and those associated to its edges, which is enough to define a boundary operator between chain groups.
+On a simplex, the bundle is trivial so a generic fibre can be used, but there is no natural way to identify the fibres throughout the whole base manifold.
+Thus the coefficients that appear in the cycle sums belong to different groups; these groups are isomorphic, since all fibres are homeomorphic, but not naturally isomorphic, so this homology theory does not boil down to the standard one, in which there is only one group of coefficients (Steenrod 1942, p.
+122).
+Fortunately, there is a natural group morphism between the group associated with a simplex and those associated with its edges, which is enough to define a boundary operator between chain groups.
 One year later, Steenrod would present a more general theory of this type of cohomology theories, in his paper on Homology with local coefficients (Steenrod 1943).
 The starting point is a direct generalisation of the 1942 particular case: